NykUser/MyZman/README.md

 # ZmanCode
-A small desktop program to calculate different Jewish zmanim.
-With an with an option for setting reminders.
+A small desktop program to calculate different Jewish Zmanim And Dates.
+With options for Exporting and setting reminders.

 [This link](https://downgit.github.io/#/home?url=https://github.com/NykUser/MyZman/tree/master/MyZmanPortable) can be used to download the portable Exe
+Folder contains a clip with example uses of the program

+The Code is released under the LGPL 2.1 license.

 # Credits:
 Core Zmanim calculations based on KosherJava https://github.com/KosherJava/zmanim, Using the NET port from https://github.com/Yitzchok/Zmanim.

-The Code is released under the LGPL 2.1 license.
+Project uses the GeoTimeZone library [from here](https://github.com/mattjohnsonpint/GeoTimeZone) to look up time zones according to Geolocations.
+IANA time zone IDs are passed to the TimeZoneConverter library [from here](https://github.com/mattjohnsonpint/TimeZoneConverter)

 # Info:
 Calculations use the NOAA algorithm by default, with option to use USNO.